aboldguess/bid-finder/README.md

 ## Scheduled cron job

 The scraper runs automatically using `node-cron`.
 With the default schedule `0 6 * * *` the job executes once every day at 06:00.
 Adjust `CRON_SCHEDULE` to change the frequency.
 You can also trigger a manual scrape by visiting `/scrape` or clicking the button on the dashboard.

+## Real-time feedback

+When a scrape is triggered the dashboard streams progress updates.
+It reports the source being scraped, how many tenders were discovered and whether each one was added to the database or skipped as a duplicate.
+A final message summarises how many new tenders were stored.